Nike celebrates all the “crazy” female athletes in new Oscars ad

 Narrated by Serena Williams, the 90-second ad features gymnast Simone Biles, snowboarder Chloe Kim, members of the U.S. Women’s National Soccer Team, fencer Ibtihaj Muhammad, track athlete Caster Semenya, NBA coach Becky Hammon, and many more.

 The sentiment seamlessly blends elements from the brand’s “Until We All Win” ad from this time last year and its viral hit from late last year featuring Colin Kaepernick.
-It points to commonly held cliches and the athletes that break those stereotypes everyday.
+It points to commonly held cliches and the athletes that break those stereotypes every day.

 For some, it may seem a bit rich coming from a company mired in its own gender discrimination issues over the last year.
-In April, a handful of executives resigned over allegations of misconduct, discrimination and bias, and CEO Mark Parker acknowledged and vowed to work to change the culture.
-Then in August, former Nike employees sued the company alleging in a lawsuit that the company spent years hiring women at lower salaries than male counterparts, discriminated against women during performance reviews, and promoted female employees less frequently than men doing the same work.
+In April, a handful of executives resigned over allegations of misconduct, discrimination, and bias, and CEO Mark Parker acknowledged and vowed to work to change the culture.
+Then in August, former Nike employees sued the company, alleging in a lawsuit that the company spent years hiring women at lower salaries than male counterparts, discriminated against women during performance reviews, and promoted female employees less frequently than men doing the same work.

-Created by long-time Nike ad agency Wieden+Kennedy, the spot was directed by Kim Gehrig who’s known for stylish and substantive ads like Gillette’s recent lightning rod spot, and award-winning one such as Sport England’s “This Girl Can” and Libresse’s “Viva La Vulva.”
+Created by long-time Nike ad agency Wieden+Kennedy, the spot was directed by Kim Gehrig, who’s known for stylish and substantive ads like Gillette’s recent lightning-rod spot, and award-winning ones such as Sport England’s “This Girl Can” and Libresse’s “Viva La Vulva.”

 It’s also a masterclass in the Nike ad copywriting formula.
 Establish the obstacle, present the solution, use imagery and music to crank up the hype.